FarhanAkhtar134/Online-Shop_Full-Stack/README.md

 - Front-end and back-end validation.
 - Custom Error handing for different HTTP errors (500, 404, 401, etc.)
 - AJAX request from front-end.
+- Stripe payment solution has been integrated to allow payment function to customers buying products.

 # Implementation Images